ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
 ### Subjects identification
+DID and CID are decentralized identification methods, free from any centralized identity provider and therefore more sustainable.
-Decentralized identifiers (DID) offer a way to identify in a decentralized and chain-agnostic way any subjects.
+1. Decentralized identifiers (DID) using `pkh` and `key` methods enable to identify accounts owners or trust computers in a chain-agnostic manner.
+2. Content Identifiers (CID) enable anyone to uniquely generate identifiers based on the content of the document.

 ### Data
-1. The trust of an account owner is based on the quality of a person, what they are, or what they do; trust is not binary; trust evolves over time;
+1. Trust in a person is based on the qualities of a person, what they are, or what they do; trust is not binary; trust evolves over time;
 2. Distrust assertions enable to capture suspicious behaviors;
 3. The security of software artifacts is assessed based on security audit findings;
 4. Endorsement and dispute solicit community feedback on issued security assertions;